dburhanna/ProblemSolvingwithIOTandPython/README.md

 "thing" you want to use for IoT is not an easy task since there are many possibilities today.
 **I looked for a low-cost "thing' that could be programmed with Python.**
-Thankfully, [Adafruit Industries](https://www.adafruit.com/) has been leading the way by developing small, low-cost microcontroller boards that can be programmed with [CircuitPython](https://circuitpython.org/), a variant of Python.
+Thankfully, [Adafruit Industries](https://www.adafruit.com/) has been leading the way by developing small, low-cost microcontroller boards that can be programmed with [CircuitPython](https://circuitpython.org/).
 I know much of this "hardware" stuff may be completely foreign to many teachers.
 My curriculum should provide all you need to feel comfortable working with microcontrollers and helping your students understand the IoT concepts.
 You can read more about the hardware chosen and check on current prices on the [hardware page](./hardware.md)

 ## Each unit includes:

-- clearly defined learning objectives
+- Clearly defined learning targets
-- written lesson plans
+- Powerpoint slides
-- for lab-based lessons, a step-by-step lab guide
+- For lab-based lessons, step-by-step lab guides (and solutions)
-- assignments
-- knowledge checks
-- supplemental reading and video links
-- quick quizzes
-- a unit challenge
+- Teach the teacher videos

 ## Lessons